-With over a million tickets sold in more than 50 countries and acclaimed reviews worldwide PIAF!, THE SHOW is a musical celebration of the life and music of the legendary French chanteuse Edith Piaf.
+With over a million tickets sold in more than 50 countries and acclaimed reviews worldwide PIAF!
+THE SHOW is a musical celebration of the life and music of the legendary French chanteuse Edith Piaf.
 The highlight of the American leg of a 400-performance global tour is the special presentation at Carnegie Hall on January 6, 2017, at 8pm on the 60th anniversary of Edith Piaf’s last performance at the famous venue.

-Gil Marsalla, producer and director of PIAF!, THE SHOW, first met future star Anne Carrere in 2014, when she auditioned for another of his productions, Paris!
-Le Spectacle.
+Gil Marsalla, producer and director of PIAF!
+THE SHOW, first met future star Anne Carrere in 2014, when she auditioned for another of his productions, PARIS!
+THE SHOW.
 Captivated by her skills and natural charisma, Marsalla offered her the role of Edith Piaf in his new production.
 “I have worked in show business – on and off stage – for 25 years and mounted shows around the world.
 But to this day, Anne Carrere is my greatest artistic discovery yet.
 Don’t you dare touch or polish her, she is a diamond that you want to keep raw – such is the nature of her pure and natural talent,” says Marsalla of his leading lady.
 Equally impressed with Carrere were Piaf’s longtime collaborators, composer Charles Dumont and singer Germaine Ricord, who described Anne’s skills as “that of Edith Piaf at the top of her career.”